If you want to find your way around China, you’ll need a good map app.

 Bing doesn’t have a map app.

 But you can use their website map instead.
-Luckily, it’s not blocked in China and it’s a good one to use.
+Luckily, it’s not blocked in China and it’s OK for emergencies.

-Just be careful with Bing though.
-It may automatically select the language based on your location, meaning everything will appear in Chinese.
+You have to be careful with Bing as it may automatically select the language based on your location, meaning everything will appear in Chinese.

 If you don’t know how to change this, choose an English-speaking server location (e.g. United States) while using your VPN, and you won’t have this issue.

-(But if you’re using a VPN, you’d be much better off using Google Maps than Bing for accuracy reasons – that’s been my experience anyway).
+But if you’re using a VPN, you’d be much better off using Google Maps than Bing for accuracy reasons.
+Bing is pretty hopeless in China, from my experience.

 Other China map websites